apache/arrow-site/_posts/2022-01-04-introducing-arrow-adbc.md

 ## Introducing ADBC

 ADBC is an Arrow-based, vendor-netural API for interacting with databases.
-Applications that use ADBC receive Arrow data.
+Applications that use ADBC simply receive Arrow data.
 They don't have to do any conversions themselves, and they don't have to integrate each database's specific SDK.

 Just like JDBC/ODBC, underneath the ADBC API are drivers that translate the API for specific databases.